xeol-io/kubegpt/README.md

 > Finished chain.
 ```

-The data you see in `Observation` is REAL DATA from whatever Kubernetes cluster is currently set in your kubectl context.
+The data you see in `Observation` is _real_ info returned from the kubectl command that the AI agent ran using whatever Kubernetes cluster is currently set in your kubectl context.

 ## Installation